WAV File Extension

 If you cannot open a WAV file, it is most often due to missing software.
 Select a program from the list according to your operating system.
 Then go to the official website of the program developer, download it, and install it on your device.

-Make RipEditBurn the default WAV viewer
+Set RipEditBurn as the default WAV handler

 1. Right click on your WAV file, then select "Open with" and click "Choose another application";